Glen Cove Creek: History

 When Glen Cove started to industrialize in the mid-to-late 19th Century, Glen Cove Creek was used by a local starch plant to dispose of waste; the settling of the waste gave the creek a strong odor, which could be smelled from nearby Sea Cliff when the wind blew in that direction.

 The creek's waterfront in recent years has been undergoing a redevelopment project, including the construction of condominium buildings and shops.

-In 2001, when Glen Cove Creek was being dredged by the U.S. Army Corps, radioactive material was discovered in the creek.
-This caused all dredging operations to stop operating, and the creek was designated as part of the Li Tungsten Superfund SIte.
+In 2001, when Glen Cove Creek was being dredged by the U.S. Army Corps of Engineers, radioactive material was discovered in the creek.
+This caused all dredging operations to stop operating, and the creek was designated as part of the LI Tungsten Superfund Site.

 Transportation

-Glen Cove's Garvies Point Ferry Terminal is located on Glen Cove Creek.
+Glen Cove's Garvies Point Ferry Terminal is located on the north side Glen Cove Creek, within the Garvies Point section of the City of Glen Cove.